Getting your money back from a builder

 - Any details of a counterclaim against you (if appropriate)

 - Details of any experts they have instructed to gather or produce evidence to assist their defence

-If the defendant alleges that they have a counterclaim against you, you have 21 days to provide a response to this.
+If the defendant alleges that they have a counterclaim against you, you have 21 days to respond to this.

 The protocol says that the claimant and the defendant should meet within 21 days of the letter of response.

-The meeting can be in any form.
-It could be a round-table meeting with one or both sides’ solicitors, or an independent mediator could be appointed to steer the discussion towards a fruitful conclusion.
+The meeting can be in any form; a round-table meeting with one or both sides’ solicitors or an independent mediator can be appointed to steer the discussion towards a fruitful conclusion.

 Whatever the format, the two sides are encouraged to try to settle the dispute without the need for court.